 Are you visiting San Francisco with kids or is this on your bucket list?
 Our family loves San Francisco!
 It is such a great destination to visit for the whole family.
 This city is perfect for a weekend getaway or a long family vacation.

 With a large city like San Francisco, it can be confusing.
 There are so many things to do.
 What are the top things to do in San Francisco with kids?

 As a regular to San Francisco and with some locals’ guidance, we share the top things to do in San Francisco with kids.

 Things to Do in San Francisco with Kids

 Golden Gate Bridge

 Let’s start with the landmark of San Francisco, the Golden Gate Bridge!
-This bridge is one of the must do’s for any visitor (young or young at heart).
+This bridge is part of the National Park in Golden Gate Park.
+This is one of the must do’s for any visitor (young or young at heart).
 There are a lot of ways you can explore the Golden Gate Bridge.